-Passive Restraint by Papoose Board or Pedi-Wrap
+Passive Restraint by Papoose Board

 The use of this type of restraint is a standard of care in medicine.
 The Papoose Board or Pedi-wrap is the safest and most compassionate way to ensure quality dental treatment of an active child.
 It holds arms, body and legs secure with Velcro and cloth wraps during treatment.
 It is the best alternative when a child is too strong to actively restrain.
 Parents may hold their child’s hand during the procedure to provide a comforting connection.

 This technique is indicated for children who may be mildly or moderately anxious.
 It is not intended to put children to sleep, but only relax them, to minimize their anxiety.
 There is no known risk to children from this technique, and the effects are eliminated within 5 minutes of breathing 100% oxygen or room air.
 It requires the child to breathe through the nose mask to ingest the gas, therefore, a child who is crying would not benefit from Nitrous Oxide.